OBBBA: Stock Attribution, Restoration of Section 958(b)(4), and Section 951B, a New Anti-Deferral Regime

 Description

-Listen as our panel of international tax advisers walks you through the recent changes OBBBA made to downward attribution rules and the corresponding compliance and reporting requirements.
+Listen as our panel of international tax advisers walks through the recent changes introduced by OBBBA, focusing on downward attribution rules and the resulting compliance and reporting requirements.

 Outline